sushi2k/iOS_pipeline/README.md

 - <https://developer.apple.com/support/certificates/>

 ## Security Tools

 ### Source Code Scanning

-Not a good coverage in general cannot keep up to date with the latest version.
+Not a good coverage in general for mobile technology stacks and cannot keep up to date with the latest version.

 Coverity - https://scan.coverity.com/travis_ci
 Fortify